Displaying items by tag: Generic

 3. Avoiding Fake Drugs

 Unfortunately, fake drugs are a real problem in many developing countries, such as India and Bangladesh, and almost all generic Hepatitis C drugs are sourced from there.
-So how can you make sure that you’re buying authentic generic Epclusa® and not fall victim to dishonest or incompetent online suppliers?
+So how can you make sure that you’re buying authentic generic Epclusa and not fall victim to dishonest or incompetent online suppliers?
 The answer is that you have to check the Supply Chain Integrity of the online seller, but that is easier said than done.
-Here is a primer on how to do that: https://fixhepc.com/supply-chain-integrity.html
+Here is a primer on how to do that.

 4. Getting Guaranteed Delivery

 Patients in most countries are not sure if they can legally import generic medications from abroad, and are worried that the medications they will pay for may be stopped by border customs and confiscated.
 In some countries, importing 3 months worth of personal medications is perfectly legal, as long as a doctor’s prescription is attached with the medications.
 However in some other countries, this is a gray area, and delivery is not guaranteed.
 It requires expertise by the shipper and learning how to abide by these countries laws and preparing the required paperwork.
 To make sure that you will not lose your medicines package due to an overzealous customs officer, only buy from suppliers who offer guaranteed delivery or 100% of your money back.
-It’s rare to find an overseas medicines supplier who would take that risk and provide that guarantee.
-To give patients peace of mind, FixHepC does just that, and they are able to do it because they have learned over 4 years now how to deliver drugs successfully all over the world https://fixhepc.com/delivery-guarantee
+It’s not common to find an overseas medication supplier who would take this risk and provide this guarantee.
+To give patients peace of mind, FixHepC does just that, and they are able to do it because they have learned over 6 years how to deliver drugs successfully all over the world.

 5. Getting a Prescription and Medical Support

 For one reason or another, many patients are not able to get a prescription for generic Harvoni from their doctor, so how can they get one?
 Also, many doctors will not monitor patients if they didn’t write their prescription, so what if you need medical support during treatment?
 It’s inconceivable, you may say, that online drug suppliers would provide such services, after all they are not doctors.
 Well, you would be right, except in the case of FixHepC.
 FixHepC was founded and is managed by a licensed Australian doctor, Dr. James Freeman, who is is arguably a leading expert in the field of Hepatitis C treatment.
 If patients have any questions during or after treatment, they can pose them for free on the site’s live chat platform and get them answered by one of FixHepC’s excellent doctors, or they can post them to the FixHepC Forum and get them answered directly by people who have been there and done that.
-If patients need a prescription for medications, they can easily get one by booking an online video appointment on GP2U (the Australian online doctor service).
+If patients need a prescription for Epclusa, they can get one by booking a video appointment at the Australian online doctor service GP2U (Australian prescriptions can be legally used to import personal medicines into the vast majority of countries, including the US).
 The cost for this service is 70 USD.
-Follow up can be via email or further video appointments.
+Follow up can be through further video appointments.

 You don’t have to be fabulously rich, wait years, or get very sick before somebody agrees to treat you.
 You owe to yourself and to your family to take matters into your own hands and to get treated and cured now.
-Visit FixHepC to learn how to access licensed generic Epclusa® for only $1500 USD all inclusive, and rediscover what it feels like to be well again.
+Visit FixHepC to learn how to access licensed generic Epclusa for only $1100 USD all inclusive and rediscover what it feels like to be well again.

 Just out of embargo for AASLD 2017 is the rather innocuous sounding Abstract 1078 which says, in brief, that these generic DAAs are inarguably proven the same as the originator DAAs.